BACKGROUND

 The first 28 days of life represents the most vulnerable period for mortality for young children.
 The highest risk for mortality occurs during the early neonatal period (the first 7 days), with deaths from day 7 through day 27 categorized as late neonatal deaths.
 Globally, the primary causes of neonatal mortality include premature birth, birth complications (e.g., asphyxia), infections, and birth defects.
 While the overall mortality rate for children under five has seen a significant decline since the 1990s, the reduction in neonatal mortality has progressed more slowly compared to mortality among children aged 1-59 months.

 A major, and often preventable, cause of neonatal death is neonatal sepsis.
-Neonatal sepsis is a severe systemic infection that contributes to over 550,000 neonatal deaths annually.
-Together with other severe infections such as meningitis and pneumonia, neonatal sepsis accounts for over 550,000 neonatal deaths each year.
-Because neonates have immature immune systems, sepsis can progress rapidly from infection to organ failure, making early detection and intervention vital for reducing neonatal mortality globally.
+Neonatal sepsis is a severe systemic infection that contributes to over 550,000 neonatal deaths annually.1 Because neonates have immature immune systems, sepsis can progress rapidly from infection to organ failure, making early detection and intervention vital for reducing neonatal mortality globally.

 NEONATAL SEPSIS